Why is Glass Lewis’ accepting peers for 2021?

-Glass Lewis is now using CGLytics governance data.
-As announced, we will no longer use Equilar data from January 1, 2020 in our Pay-for-Performance Model and Peer Methodology.
+Glass Lewis now uses CGLytics governance data.
+As announced, since January 1, 2020, we no longer use Equilar data in our Pay-for-Performance Model and Peer Methodology.

 Why should you send an update on your peer group?

-This ensures that Glass Lewis and our partners have the most up to date information on anticipated changes to your peer group to ensure we can take into account your most recently disclosed peers and publish the most accurate research possible to our investor clients.
+Submitting your peer group ensures that Glass Lewis and our partners have the most recent information on your company’s publicly-disclosed peers and ensures these details can be taken into consideration as we publish the most accurate research possible to our investor customers.

 What is the deadline for peer group updates?